 - Were market conditions favorable (trend, volatility, session)?

-Tip: Take trade screenshots of your chart before entry so you can review what you actually saw vs. what you remember.
+Take trade screenshots of your chart before entry so you can review what you actually saw versus what you remember.

-Once you verify the setup was sound, it's time for an entry review.
+Once you verify the setup was sound, review entry quality.

 - Was your entry based on your plan or impulse?